Effect of High Expense Charges on an Investment's Net Return

-Snapshot 3: Growth curve (plotted as a solid black line) of a $10,000 investment over a holding time of 40 years with no added contributions at a 7% effective gross return rate compounded continuously.
-It also shows growth curves at low (0.04%, dashed line plotted in blue) and high (2%, dash-dot line plotted in red) expense rates.
+Snapshot 1: Growth curve (plotted as a solid black line) of a $10,000 investment over a holding time of 40 years with no added contributions at a 7% effective gross return rate compounded continuously.
+It also shows growth curves at two expense rates, low (0.04%, dashed line plotted in blue) and high (2%, dash-dot line plotted in red).

 The actual (net) yield to the investor of a long-term investment, with or without periodic additional deposits, can be dramatically influenced by the expense rate charged to maintain the account.
 This Demonstration calculates an investment's growth under various hypothetical conditions and highlights the difference between the gross yield without expenses and the actual yield after their subtraction.
 It should be noted that the total expense rate must include all expenses and fees that are charged for maintenance of the account, since all such charges cause a reduction in the net yield of the account to the investor.
 The effective return rate and the expense rate (also called "expense ratio") are typically reported as percentages in a fund's quarterly investment report of past performance and in the fund's prospectus of future performance.
 The return rate reported may be the gross return rate (the rate before the expense rate has been subtracted) or the net return rate (the rate after either the low or the high expense rate has been subtracted).
 If those percentages are not readily available, it is reasonable to assume the fund managers are attempting to conceal a high expense rate.